 Parasol Down offers views of the nightly “Lake of Dreams” show.
 During the day, you still have a relaxing and calming view of the resort’s waterfall through enormous three story glass, (and seemingly always sparkling clean), windows.
 Because it’s at the intersection of two of the Wynn’s most popular restaurants, (Lakeside and SW Steakhouse), it makes for a convenient meeting spot for those of you waiting for guests to join you for supper.

 At the Parasol Down, you can also sit outside on the terrace.
-There are misters if you wish to brave a summer day’s unbearable heat, and the patio is a great option at night, where you can enjoy your price cocktail ($10 to $20), while watching the Lake of Dreams light and musical show on the water.
+There are misters if you wish to brave a summer day’s unbearable heat, and the patio is a great option at night, where you can enjoy your cocktail, while watching the Lake of Dreams light and musical show on the water.

 Both of the Parasol bars give you free nuts and potato chips with your drink.